generic tetromino game

 GameState.player

-The player for this game state: either 0 for player 1 or 1 for player 2.
+The player for this game state: either 1 or 2.

 GameState.player: integer